February 26 incident: Trials

 The Emperor signed an ordinance on March 4, 1936, establishing a Special Court Martial (特設軍法会議, tokusetsu gunpō kaigi) to try those involved in the uprising.
-All 1,483 members of the Righteous Army were interrogated, but ultimately only 124 were prosecuted: 73 NCOs, nineteen officers, nineteen soldiers and ten civilians.
-Of these, all of the officers, 43 NCOs, three soldiers and all of the civilians were found guilty.
-The trials related to the uprising took nearly eighteen months to complete.
+All 1,483 members of the Righteous Army were interrogated, but ultimately only 124 were prosecuted: 19 officers, 73 NCOs, 19 soldiers and ten civilians.
+Of them, all of the officers, 43 NCOs, three soldiers and all of the civilians were found guilty.
+The trials related to the uprising took nearly 18 months to complete.

-The main trial of the ringleaders of the rebellion (the nineteen surviving officers, Isobe, Muranaka and two other civilians) began on 28 April.
-The trial was held in secret, and the defendants did not have rights to legal representation, call witnesses or appeal.
+The main trial of the ringleaders of the rebellion (the 19 surviving officers, Isobe, Muranaka and two other civilians) began on 28 April.
+The trial was held in secret, and the defendants did not have rights to legal representation, to call witnesses or appeal.
 The judges were not interested in hearing about the defendants' motives and intentions, and forced them to concentrate on their actions in their testimony.
 The trial was therefore far different from the ordinary court martial that Aizawa had faced a few months earlier.
 Charged with rebellion (反乱罪, hanran-zai), the rebel officers argued that their actions had been approved by the Minister of War's Proclamation and their incorporation into the martial law forces, and that they had never been formally presented with the imperial command.
-The verdicts were handed down on 4 June and the sentences on 5 July: all were found guilty and seventeen were sentenced to death.
+The verdicts were handed down on 4 June and the sentences on 5 July: all were found guilty and 17 were sentenced to death.

 Four more trials took place for those directly involved in the attacks: one for those NCOs involved in the attacks on Saitō, Watanabe and Tokyo police headquarters; one for those NCOs involved in the attacks on Okada, Takahashi, Suzuki and the Ministry of War; one for the soldiers involved in those attacks; one for the NCO and six civilians involved in the attack on Makino.
 A series of trials were also held for 37 men charged with indirectly supporting the rebellion.
 Twenty-four were found guilty, with punishments ranging from life imprisonment to a fine of JP¥45.
-The most noteworthy of these were Ichitarō Yamaguchi (life imprisonment), Ryu Saitō (five years) and Sakichi Mitsui (three years).
+The most noteworthy of them were Ichitarō Yamaguchi (life imprisonment), Ryu Saitō (five years) and Sakichi Mitsui (three years).